tardate/LittleArduinoProjects/README.md

-# 646 Little Electronic Art Projects
+# 647 Little Electronic Art Projects

-> Latest addition:sparkles: [XKT-511 Wireless LED Module](./Electronics101/Power/WirelessLedModule) - Investigating a wireless LED power module based on the XKT-511 chip.
+> Latest addition:sparkles: [USB Humidifier Module](./Equipment/HumidifierModule) - Testing a cheap USB/5V powered humidifier module the produces prodigious volumes of mist.

 Just my collection of projects, many involving electronics or an Arduino in one way or another.
 Some are full builds (like [The FretBoard](./FretBoard)),